xmartlabs/xmartlabs.github.io/_posts/2019-11-12-TFlite-to-CoreML.md

 ### Freeze the graph

 To freeze a model you can use the `freeze_graph` utility from `tensorflow.python.tools`, but again it did not work for this model.
-You can freeze the model using this snippet:
+You can also freeze the model using this snippet:

 ```python
 # imports ...